tomwis/xpd/README.md

 # How to use it?
 For now, download the repo and run in src/xpd folder:

-`dotnet run init`
+`dotnet run init "MySolutionName"`

-You will be asked questions about solution and project names and which folders to create.
-Solution is created in src/ folder or in root folder if src/ is not created.

 You can also run:

-`dotnet run init --output "path/to/output/folder"`
+`dotnet run init  "MySolutionName" --output "path/to/output/folder"`

-If you'd like to place your solution somewhere else than current directory.
+If you'd like to place your solution somewhere else than current directory (which you should do if you run it from source).